Faulty Meta AI Bans Psychedelic Education and Personal Accounts

 1pwgdta85rdf1-1-1

-Based on our experience in recovering accounts and spending time in the r/InstagramDisabledHelp, r/facebookdisabledme, and r/MetaLawsuits communities, we’ve gathered various information on how some users were able to regain access to their accounts.
+Based on our experience in recovering accounts and spending time in the r/FixMyInstagram, r/InstagramDisabledHelp, r/facebookdisabledme, and r/MetaLawsuits communities, we’ve gathered various information on how some users were able to regain access to their accounts.
 But please keep in mind that these solutions are temporary fixes to a larger problem.
 Once the AI cycles back, there is a chance your account will be affected once again.

 As previously stated, our accounts have been suspended not only once, but five times in the past two months.
 We were able to recover them within a space of 2 to 3 days, sometimes, even as quickly as a few hours.
 The recovery process was simple, but it had tricky steps to find the right solution.